colbygk/Cella/README.md

 ### Authors: Whit Schonbein, Colby Gutierrez-Kraybill

-## Building
+## Building and Testing

     $ make
+    ...
+    $ make test

-Builds the jar file that is put together to be runnable.
+Builds the jars file that are put together to be runnable.

 ## Running